cyverse/atmosphere-guides/src/docker_deploy_guide/docker_deploy_guide.md

     atmosphere-docker pull
     atmosphere-docker up -d
     ```
-    (if you are having trouble with the above, just type the whole thing out)
+    - If you have trouble with this, type the whole thing out (see alias above)

-7. Use and test
+7. Use and test, test, test
     1. Also do apt-updates/apt-upgrades and reboot the server
     2. Check logs are rotating okay and not getting too big
     3. Delete any unnecessary images